Well, it has only taken 5 years to update this text. But it is ready at last - and I still need to update the cover page here.

 The purpose of this manual is to provide wildlife rehabilitators with specific nutritional requirements for Australian wildlife (Birds, Possums, Gliders, Koalas, Wombats, Echidnas, Bandicoots, Microbats, Macropods, Dasyurids, Reptiles and Amphibians) and the knowledge to meet these specific requirements.

-This manual has over 70 colour pages with more than 100 images.
+This manual has over 90 colour pages with more than 100 images.
+More information has been added on refeeding syndrome.

 Success!
 Feel free to